qteatime/kate/docs/source/dev/manual/intro/why.rst

 games made for 90s and 00s era consoles in their desktop nowadays;
 Kate is similar.

-Unlike most commercial consoles, however, Kate is first and foremost a platform *for players*.
-This means that we want to respect their safety, privacy, and agency as much as possible.
-We want players to be able to download any random game they find on the internet and run it, without having to think about whether that game will try to do weird things to their computer or data.
+Unlike most commercial consoles, Kate is free to use, free to develop for, and entirely open source.
 As a developer, by making a game for Kate you get to:

-* Program for a single platform, distribute your game as a single file, and have players install and run it offline in any device the Kate emulator runs on, with a predictable experience.
+* **Program for a single platform**, distribute your game as a single file, and have players install and run it offline in any device the Kate emulator runs on, with a predictable experience;

-* Avoid scary security warnings when the player launches your game on Windows or MacOS
+* **Avoid scary security warnings** when the player launches your game on Windows or MacOS
-  (Kate prevents malicious applications from damaging the player's device and data :doc:`in a different way </user/manual/security/sandboxing>`).
+  (Kate prevents malicious applications from damaging the player's device and data :doc:`in a different way </user/manual/security/sandboxing>`);

-* Have the option of packaging the emulator and your game as a webpage, which you can then upload to platforms like Itch.io as a web game.

-* Use the same tools you're already familiar with, as long as they at least offer an option to make a web export [#f1]_; and
+* **Use the same tools you're already familiar with**, as long as they at least offer an option to make a web export [#f1]_;

-* Avoid having to optimise your asset sizes for streaming on the web, like you would with a regular web-based game.
-This means you can have games with gigabytes in size that still start up instantly, there's no download happening while the player is running the game.
+* **Make gigabyte-sized games that still start instantly in any browser**, since players fully download your game's cartridge file and install it only once, just like any other native game.
+There's nothing to download during gameplay, so no lag or long loading screens there—internet connection isn't even required;

+* **Optionally, package your game as a web page** so it can be uploaded to platforms like Itch.io and played directly in the browser;

 On top of the APIs that are provided in the web platform Kate adds its own game-specific APIs that have a baseline expectation among players.